yuanshi1/yuanshi1.github.io/_pages/research.md

 ## Optimizing Nonprofit Operations under Display-Dependent Demand
 Joint work with Karen Yanchong Zheng and Mahyar Eftekhar, in collaboration with Midwest Food Bank, Arizona
-* Presented at INFORMS Computing Society 2025 conference and POMS 2025 conference
+* Accepted for presentation at 2025 MSOM Main Conference

 Papers